skeeto/skeeto.github.com/_posts/2018-04-13-Blast-from-the-Past-Borland-C-on-Windows-98.markdown

 I gave it 8GB, which is actually a bit overkill.
 Giving Windows 98 a virtual hard drive with modern sizes would probably break the installer.
-This sort of issue is a common theme among old software, where you may see complaints about negative available disk space.
+This sort of issue is a common theme among old software, where there may be complaints about negative available disk space due to signed integer overflow.

 I decided to give the machine 256MB of memory (`-m 256`).
 This is also a little excessive, but I wanted to be sure memory didn't limit Borland's